- Are you driven to find out how you can improve your performance in Sport?

 - How can we successfully promote healthy, active lifestyles?

-At least 5 GCSEs at grade 4 or above including Maths and English Language.
+5 GCSEs at grade 4 or above including Maths and English Language.

 Is this course for me?